microcks/microcks.io/content/documentation/using/importers.md

 ![artifacts-upload](/images/artifacts-upload.png)

 Hit the `Upload` green button.
-Upload and then artifact import shoud then occur with notification messages appearing on the top right corner.
+Upload and then artifact import should then occur with notification messages appearing on the top right corner.
 Newly discovered Services and APIs can be found into the **APIs | Services** repository.

 While this method is very convenient for quick test, we'll have to re-import your artifact file on every new change...